Welcome to the Web Site of the Illinois Heartland Local Section.

 Title: Biobased Products Research at the National Center for Agricultural Research (NCAUR)

 Dr. Vaughn is a plant physiologist whose research has broad interest to chemists and non-chemists.
 He and Dr. Mark Berhow, a mass spectrometrist and 2013 section speaker, collaborate on a project entitled Discovery and Utilization of Bioactive Components from New Crops and Agricultural Co-Products.
 One objective is to evaluate and characterize bioactive compounds in co-products and waste products from oil seed processing, corn ethanol production, new or alternate crop production, seeds and plant biomass for use as new health enhancing foods and food additives and for new health enhancing cosmetic products.
 Dr. Vaughn will discuss both past and mostly present research at the “Ag Lab” as NCAUR is less formally known.
+A flyer is available here.

 Our February 2013 newsletter is now available here: